GabrielleHandy/Travel-Buddy/README.md

 Problems I faced:

 Translating text from images:
 --- Recieving Images from users wasn't possible because I don't have ssl certification.
-In order to get past that I used Cloudinary API that let's users update images
+In order to get past that I used Cloudinary API that let's users updload images
-    to cloud storage ad used the url provided from that to access the image I needed.
+    to cloud storage and used the url provided from that to access the image I needed.

 --- I also needed a way to scrape the text off of an image.
 I used OCR API in order to acheive that and then ran the results through the translator.